RaulOverhaul/Flood_Detection_using_Mask_RCNN/README.md

 Instance Segmentation: Provides a pixel-perfect mask of each flooded region, not just a bounding box.

-High Accuracy: The Mask R-CNN model is fine-tuned to achieve high accuracy in detecting various flood conditions.
+Accuracy: The Mask R-CNN model is fine-tuned to achieve accuracy in detecting various flood conditions.

 Scalable Solution: Can be deployed for large-scale, real-time flood monitoring.

 Custom Dataset: Trained on a specially curated dataset to handle diverse environmental conditions.